fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 class App extends Component {
 ```

-**Cancel** `yarn dev:wds` and **run** it again, so that the new webpack config is applied.
+**Cancel** `yarn dev:wds` and **run** it again so that the new webpack config is applied.
 If you reload the application you should see the Links in red and the sass style was successfully compiled.
 The same will happen when you run the production steps.

 ## Absolute Paths (or 'kind of' Namespacing)